thalysmg/jaya-code-challenge/README.md

 # Jaya Code Challenge
 Repository containing a coding challenge for Jaya recruitment process.

+## The project consists of an REST API to manage the wishlists from an e-commerce clients.
+This API must allow it's users to:
+- Add products to a wishlist
+- Remove a given product from a wishlist
+- Consult if a given product is in the wishlist
+- Consult all the products from a given wishlist

 ### Configure database (docker compose needed):

 - Install MongoDB image and start container